 Installing heavy acoustic curtains will be beneficial.
 Ideally, the curtains should be long enough to fanfold them.
 As a result, the curtains will act as an acoustic barrier reducing noise pollution via the window.

 When installing the Roof Insulation remember, not all roof insulation materials have got good acoustic properties.
 In these applications, it is imperative that insulation with a high NRC (Noise Reduction Coefficient.)

 As a result, Ecose Insulation or the Aerolite Glasswool are the best choices for these applications.
-In fact, the 135mm Ecose Insulation has one of the highest NRC values at 1.13 followed by 135mm Aerolite with an NRC 1.05.
+The 135mm Ecose Insulation has one of the highest NRC values at 1.13, followed by 135mm Aerolite with an NRC of 1.05.